coffedahl/open-sp/README.md

 # kjell-delim
-This is a project to create a tool for the SP´s at Kjell & Co that makes their lifes easier with their dailee tasks.
+This is a project to create a tool for the Service Points at Kjell & Co that makes their lifes easier with their daily tasks.

 ## Features
 - Tool for divideing up priceadjustments from airtable to correct lengths of strings for inventory list